E85 GUIDES • FEBRUARY 2026

 But there's finally one that works.
 Here's our complete breakdown.

-Why Most E85 Apps Fail
+Why Most E85 Locator Apps Fail

 Problem #1: Outdated station data.
 Most apps pull from the government's NREL database, which updates quarterly at best.
 Stations close, get bought out, or stop carrying E85—and apps don't know for months.